zero-one01/pass-winmenu/README.md

 ## Configuration

-On first run, the application will generate a `pass-winmenu.yaml` file (containing all its settings initialised to their default value) in its current directory.
+On first run, the application will generate a `pass-winmenu.yaml` file (containing all its settings initialised to their default values) in its current directory.
 Edit the file and restart pass-winmenu to apply the changes.

 ## To do